bwiklund/jray/README.md

 TODO:

 - requirejs plugin
-- slideout from the side/top
 - paginate script lines
 - move UI to iframe to avoid collisions with other versions of angular
 - support more ui modes (fade/add/etc)
-- other color schemes
 - node support???

 Bug tickets and pull requests are extremely welcome.